fairtracks/fairtracks_validator/README.md

-# FAIRification Genomic Data Tracks JSON Schema validation
+# FAIRification of Genomic Data Tracks JSON Schema validation

+**NOTE:** _This repo was originally hosted at [FAIRification of Genomic Data Tracks Standards](//github.com/fairtracks/fairtracks_standard) repository, where the defined JSON Schemas are maintained_

-The sample validation and consistency check tools are hosted in this directory.
+The validation and consistency check tools are hosted in this directory.
 They were designed to work on complete sets of JSON files, spread over several directories.

-These tools (currently, only python) implement next extensions:
+These tools (currently, both [Python](python) and [Java](java)) implement next extensions:

 * Format `curie`: This format represents a CURIE, whose namespace should be registered in [identifiers.org](https://identifiers.org/) (a copy of the registry is downloaded and cached).
 When this format is used, next attributes are used to manage its behavior: